 Yes, we have found that there is LTE on the property.

 Our WiFi service is limited, so please prepare accordingly.
 There are very few options for ISPs in rural areas and the satellite provider we use is the only option available to us.
 It maxes out at 10 Mbps and has limited bandwidth.
 This is enough for basic tasks, such as checking email and web browsing but will not allow for video calls or streaming.
-We have added additional routers throughout the property to strengthen the signal within the cottages and provide the best service possible.
+We have four routers throughout the property to strengthen the signal within the cottages and provide the best service possible.

 No, we do not have a boat launch and there is no public boat launch on Carson Lake.
 Only boats that can be hand launched can be accommodated.
 We provide canoes and kayaks and paddleboards for those interested in getting out on the water.
 These are available free of charge and on a first-come, first-served basis in the Summer season.
 In Fall and Spring, you can rent these watersport activities or bring your own non-motorized activities.
 Guests are asked to return them to the common dock area after use and to ensure the life jackets and paddles are returned to the storage shed.

 Yes, we have two 12 ft aluminum boats available for guests to rent for fishing or touring the lake.
 Single, three day and weekly rental options are available.
 Reservations must be made in advance of arrival, and all drivers require a Pleasure Craft Operators Card to operate the boat.

 No, there is no restaurant or food services on site.
 There are many options in the Barry's Bay town and surrounding area that offer everything from family dining to upscale restaurants.
 You can find delivery and takeout nearby plus Metro and Valumart for groceries in the town of Barry's Bay (5 minute drive).

 Yes, pets are welcome however in only designated cottages (2, 5, 7, 9 & 12).
 Pets must be registered when reservations are made.
 Please refer to our pet policy for more information.